Skip to main content

 wren context set-profile pg # bind a connection profile to the project

-wren memory index # index schema + instructions into .wren/memory/
+wren memory index # index schema + knowledge/ for recall

 A typical first-time setup: